Skip to Content

 Enough griping about that, let’s move on to the actual tutorial.

-Photo tutorial and instructions found here
+Photos and printable instructions found here

 Supplies Needed For Patching A Hole In A Door